openebs/website/website/src/blogs/2018-08-29-openebs-0-7-release-pushes-cstor-storage-engine-to-field-trials.md

 The complete YAML file for Mongo StatefulSet using OpenEBS PV is available [here](https://github.com/openebs/openebs/blob/master/k8s/demo/mongodb/mongo-statefulset.yml).

-**Example 2:** When running in hyper-converged mode along with applications, it is imperative to deploy granular control on how much memory or cpu can be allocated for serving a storage volume.
+**Example 2:** When running in hyper-converged mode along with applications, it is imperative to deploy granular control on how much memory or CPU can be allocated for serving a storage volume.
 Again, this is a relatively common scenario, and we know how to control it for the Application Deployments!
 The same can be extended to the Storage!

 For example, you can define the Resource Requests and Limits for different storage pods: